 If you’re planning to travel overseas a lot, it would be best to get a card with a 0% foreign transaction fee.
 After all, vacations are expensive enough without adding an extra 3% to the price of everything.
 It’s also good to remember that you don’t have to travel to be charged a foreign fee.
 If you buy something online from a vendor in another country and get it shipped to you, foreign transaction fees apply there, too.

 The Barclays credit card exchange rate is the exchange rate quoted by Visa or Mastercard plus a foreign transaction fee between 0% and 3%.
 The network’s exchange rate will vary based on the date of the purchase, and the card network that’s used will depend on which Barclays credit card you have.
-The foreign transaction fee will also vary by card.… read full answer
+The foreign transaction fee will also vary by card.

-The best way to avoid foreign transaction fees is to use a debit or credit card that waives such fees while traveling abroad.
-About 25% of the available credit card offers on the market don't charge foreign transaction fees, and those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer
+The best way to avoid foreign transaction fees is to use a debit or credit card that waives foreign fees when you're traveling abroad or making online purchases from international retailers.
+About 25% of credit card offers don't have foreign transaction fees, so there’s no reason to pay the extra charge.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.